Austrian Studies Fund

-In 2010, after Professor Mout’s retirement from her combined chairs, Jeroen Duindam took over the Modern History Chair, and with Dr. Patrick Dassen formed the liaison between the Foundation for Austrian Studies and the History Department.
+In 2010, after Professor Mout’s retirement from both the Chair for Modern History and the Special Chair for Central European Studies, Professor Jeroen Duindam took over the Modern History Chair, and with Dr. Patrick Dassen formed the liaison between the Foundation for Austrian Studies and the History Institute.

-In June 2017 the Foundation for Austrian Studies and Leiden University appointed dr. Monika Baár to the Special Chair for Central European Studies.
-After four years of dedicated service to the Foundation and the Chair, Dr Baár decided to step back due to a combination of shifting research priorities and her health situation.
-As of June 2021, Jeroen Duindam again acts as interim director and chair.
-The Foundation board aims for the appointment of a new incumbent of the Special Chair in the summer of 2022.
+In June 2017 the Foundation for Austrian Studies and Leiden University appointed Dr. Monika Baár to the Special Chair for Central European Studies.
+After four years of dedicated service to the Foundation and the Chair, Dr. Baár decided to step back due to shifting (research) priorities.
+Professor Jeroen Duindam served as interim director and chair until The Foundation Board prepared the appointment for a new incumbent of the Special Chair.

 In September 2022, Dr. Sarah A. Cramsey began her term as Special Chair for Central European Studies alongside her appointment as University Lecturer in Judaism and Diaspora Studies at the Leiden University Centre for the Study of Religion.